 - At this point, the Auto Complete settings Dialog box will popup.
 Untick the Prompt me to save passwords check box.

 Tags: Internet Explorer, trick

-- how to auto save passwors in internet explorer 10
+- how to save password on internet explorer 9

-- how to save a password in internet explorer 11
+- how to save password in internet explorer without notifiction

 - How to Change and Use Timezone (Tzutil) in Windows 7